What Is Molly? 5 Things You Didn’t Know About MDMA

 - Various over-the-counter (OTCs) medications.

-She May Hold Some Therapeutic Potential
+Molly May Have Some Therapeutic Potential

 Despite it being classified as a Schedule I drug, some research has indicated that MDMA may have certain therapeutic benefits.1 For instance, one randomized controlled study of MDMA-assisted psychotherapy in the treatment of PTSD showed that 83% of those given MDMA showed improvement in PTSD symptoms compared to only 25% of those given a placebo.4 The drug was also used as a therapy aid for psychotherapy and marriage counseling in the 1970s, prior to it becoming a controlled substance in the late 1980s.1,2

-While MDMA may have therapeutic potential as well as popularity as a “fun” rave drug, it comes with many risks and adverse effects that you should be aware of.
+While MDMA may have therapeutic potential, as well as popularity as a “fun” rave drug, it comes with many risks and adverse effects that you should be aware of.
 Some potential short-term side effects of MDMA that may occur while you are under the influence include:1,3

 - Anxiety and/or paranoia.